The Holocaust Industry

 The Holocaust Industry: Reflections on the Exploitation of Jewish Suffering is a book by Norman Finkelstein arguing that the American Jewish establishment exploits the memory of the Nazi Holocaust for political and financial gain and to further Israeli interests.
 According to Finkelstein, this "Holocaust industry" has corrupted Jewish culture and the authentic memory of the Holocaust.

 The book was controversial, attracting both praise as well as criticism.
 Supporters of the book, such as preeminent Holocaust scholar Raul Hilberg, described it as a substantive engagement with issues such as the politics of memory.
-On the other hand, critics of the book argued that it reused and empowered antisemitic tropes and was written in a style that was harsh and not respectful enough considering the delicate subject.
+Critics of the book, such as Peter Novick, declared that many of Finkelstein's assertions are “pure invention” and called the book “a twenty-first century updating of The Protocols of the Elders of Zion.”

 Conception

 The book began as a journal review of The Holocaust in American Life, by Peter Novick.

 Synopsis

-The Holocaust industry
+The Holocaust Industry

 Finkelstein follows the Holocaust's standing in American life from the postwar years to the end of the 20th century.
 Before the 1967 Arab–Israeli War, he argues, the Holocaust took little part in the lives of American Gentiles and Jews.
 There was, for example, at that time only a small number of books and films on the Holocaust and few works of scholarship.
 Not until the late 20th century, especially after the 1967 War, did the Holocaust take up its role as the foremost historical event in the American mind – so Finkelstein argues.

 Finkelstein views this growing American fixation with the Holocaust through a materialist lens.
 After World War II, he claims, the leaders of American Jewish organizations (like the Anti-Defamation League and the American Jewish Committee) understood assimilation and access to elite power to be in their own interest.
 Thus these organizations distanced themselves from Israel, moderated their demands for German denazification, and collaborated with McCarthyite investigations.
 In the 1960s, however, the American government began a friendlier relationship with the Israeli government; and the interests of American Jewish leaders changed.
 Their organizations began openly to support Israel and espouse a Holocaust ideology that emphasized (1) the Holocaust as a unique historical event and (2) the Holocaust as the climax of an eternal anti-Semitism.
-Finkelstein argues that this Holocaust ideology does not fit with academic Holocaust scholarship.
-Rather it serves to defend Israel and American Jewish leaders from criticism.
+Finkelstein argues that this Holocaust ideology does not fit with academic Holocaust scholarship; rather it serves to defend Israel and American Jewish leaders from criticism.